 Segments Covered

-Component (Hardware, Software, and Services), Platform (Device Management, Application Management, and Cloud Management), Mode of Service Delivery (On-Premise, and Cloud), Connectivity Devices (Wired, and Wireless), Application (On-Body Devices, Healthcare Providers, Home-Use Medical Devices, Community, and Others), End-User (Hospitals, Clinics, Research Institutes & Academics, Homecare, and Others)
+Component (Hardware, Software, and Services), Platform (Device Management, Application Management, Cloud Management), Mode of Service Delivery (On-Premise, Cloud), Connectivity Devices (Wired, Wireless), Application (On-Body Devices, Healthcare Providers, Home-Use Medical Devices, Community, Others), End-User (Hospitals, Clinics, Research Institutes and Academics, Homecare, Others)

 Countries Covered